Santa Fe, New Mexico: Climate

 Santa Fe's climate is characterized by cool, dry winters, hot summers, and relatively low precipitation.
-According to the Köppen climate classification, depending on which variant of the system is used, the city has either a subtropical highland climate (Cfb) or a warm-summer humid continental climate (Dfb), somewhat unusual at 35°N. The 24-hour average temperature in the city ranges from 30.3 °F in December to 70.1 °F in July.
+According to the Köppen climate classification, depending on which variant of the system is used, the city has a cold semi-arid climate (BSk), common at 35°N. The 24-hour average temperature in the city ranges from 30.3 °F in December to 70.1 °F in July.
 Due to the relative aridity and elevation, average diurnal temperature variation exceeds 25 F-change in every month, and 30 F-change much of the year.
 The city usually receives six to eight snowfalls a year between November and April.
 The heaviest rainfall occurs in July and August, with the arrival of the North American Monsoon.

-Spanish and Pueblo influences
+Demographics

+As of the 2020 census, there were 87,505 people living in the city, up from 67,947 in 2010, equating to an annual growth of close to 3%.
+As per the 2010 census, the racial makeup of the city residents was 78.9% White, 2.1% Native American; 1.4% Black, 1.4% Asian; and 3.7% from two or more races.
+A total of 48.7% of the population were Hispanic or Latino of any race.
+Non-Hispanic Whites were 39.5% of the population.